Scope of Support

 Microsoft's recommendations for additional support are outlined in the Microsoft Q&A and Stack Overflow.

-"Pass User Session: Encrypt URL-encoded Username, etc." Functionality
+Pass User Session: Encrypt URL-encoded Username, etc.

 (Custom Tool Setup's URL Link and URL Editor)

-This functionality refers to an option within the Custom Tool Setup tool when setting up an external link (a URL Link or a URL Editor).
-Selecting the "Encrypt URL-encoded username, etc." option from the "Pass User Session" dropdown ensures that specific additional information is appended to that URL as URL parameters when a user clicks your external link, and that those parameters are encrypted.
+This functionality is available within the Custom Tool Setup when configuring an external link (via URL Link or URL Editor).
+Selecting “Encrypt URL-encoded username, etc.” from the Pass User Session dropdown ensures that specific user session details are appended to the URL as encrypted parameters when a user clicks the link.

 Options Available for Encrypted URL Parameters